A-Sadek/FibrilSite/README.md

 3- Install **PyMesh** in the **fibrilsite** environment following the instruction on https://pymesh.readthedocs.io/en/latest/installation.html

-4- Install Openbabel

-    conda install conda-forge::openbabel

-5- Install the The StructuralBioInformatics Library
+4- Install the The StructuralBioInformatics Library

     pip install StrBioInfo==0.9a0.dev1

-6- Export the **fibrilsite** environment to Jupyter as follows:
+5- Export the **fibrilsite** environment to Jupyter as follows:

     conda install -c anaconda ipykernel -y
     python -m ipykernel install --user --name=fibrilsite